wyldphyre/Quickenu/README.md

 The goal of Quickenu is to provide a system tray icon that will show a popup menu when clicked.
 The menu should provide the following:

 - Menu items that open a file, folder, executable, or combination thereof.
-- Menu items that point at a folder and provide a submenu of the contents of the file (optionally filtered by simple file masks)
+- Menu items that point at a folder and provide an automatically generated submenu of the contents of the file (optionally filtered by simple file masks)
 - Grouping of menu items.
-Groups separated by standard separators
+Groups separated by standard Windows menu separators
 - Configuration should also support putting menu items within another menu item

 ## Status